espocrm/documentation/docs/administration/webhooks.md

 ]
 ```

 Request sending is processed by a scheduled job *Process Webhook Queue* (Administration > Scheduled Jobs).
-By default it runs every 5 minutes.
+By default, it runs every 5 minutes.
 You can change the scheduling.

 ## Error handling